ibmjstart/bluemix-java-sample-twitter-influence-app/README.md

   4. Click: `Finish`
   5. Enter a Name for your app and select: `Next`
   6. Enter THE SAME subdomain that you used to register with Twitter. (e.g. `https://`**`myTwitterApp`**`.mybluemix.net`) Click `Next`
-  7. (Optional) Bind the Cloudant NoSQLDB service.
+  7. Create and bind the Cloudant NoSQLDB service.
 If it is not already created, select the icon in the top right.
-(Refer to Option B of Creating a Cloudant Service for how to search and create the service.)
+(Refer to Option B of [Creating a Cloudant Service](#cloudant) for how to search and create the service.)
+    The application is built to assume that you leave the default name of "cloudantNoSQLDB" for your service name.
+If you change the name, the app may break.
 Hit `Next`
   8. **IMPORTANT:** Add your Twitter API credentials under environment variables.
 Right click, and select `Add`.
 Provide this information: